SynixeTactical/Documents/organization/constitution.md

 ### 4.5 - Constitutional Amendments

 A constitutional amendment is any proposed change to this document.
-Two-thirds of all non-Junior members are required to pass a constitutional ammendment.
+Two-thirds of all non-Junior members are required to pass a constitutional amendment.

 - Any member absent will be counted in the vote as "not present".
 - Any member can abstain from voting and will not be counted.